 Cleaning after a COVID-19 positive case, as outlined in the University Standards and Guidelines on Cleaning, Disinfection and Hygiene:

 EH&S must be notified

+The Department of Health must be notified and we will take their order to either close a classroom, close the entire Center, or remain open depending on the individual case.

+The Department of Human Services must be notified

 Classroom must be closed for 24 hours before cleaning

-Entire Center must close for a period of 48 hours (as per DHS) and the entire Center must be cleaned by Facilities Management.

 Chemicals for proper disinfection

 Offices must be provided with disinfectant wipes for regularly cleaning of frequently touched surfaces.
 Facilities Management has supplied UCDC with the disinfectant wipes and they will be stored in the paper storage room.